Klara in the Sea

 Onboard Black Duck, sunrise in the Java Sea

-Today went again without a shower, our excuse being that it was too rolly to get a jerrycan out of the lazarette.
+Today went again without a shower.
+Our excuse being that it was too rolly to get a jerrycan out of the lazarette.

-It should be mentioned that our shower onboard consists of an old watering can which we use to water each other with in the cockpit.
+It should be mentioned that our shower onboard consists of an old watering can, which we use to water each other within the cockpit.

-Anticipating the difficulty of cooking in a rolling sea, I had cooked a huge pot of vegan Bolognese sauce, before leaving Bawean.
-For dinner we had our fourth meal of this and finally finished it.
+Anticipating the difficulty of cooking in a rolling sea, I had cooked a huge pot of vegan Bolognese sauce before leaving Bawean.
+For dinner, we had our fourth meal of this and finally finished it.
 Tomorrow I will take on the challenge of cooking a huge curry for our remaining time at sea.

-Today the sky was grey and unfortunately, we saw little charge come from our solar panels.
+Today, the sky was grey, and unfortunately, we saw little charge come from our solar panels.
 It did not help that a seabird had taken an enormous shit on the main panel, which we discovered too late in the day.
 As this is our only source of energy, a grey day like this at sea, when all our devices and lights are in use at night, can be a struggle.
 We therefore decided to run the engine for an hour during the night.

-Fortunately this revealed an issue with our fanbelt, a problem which has been ongoing.
-Misalignment is causing it to chafe, slowly chewing away the rubber and eventually breaking the fanbelt.
+Fortunately this revealed an issue with our fan belt, a problem which has been ongoing.
+Misalignment is causing it to chafe, slowly chewing away the rubber and eventually breaking the fan belt.
 We stopped the engine and at 3am Riley went to work at it for two hours, trying again to realign it.

 On this night the horizon was bright with the lights from hundreds of fishing boats, some of which we discovered to be on anchor in 50 meters depths and choppy seas.
 These Indonesian fishermen sure are cut from a different cloth.

-We did not quite make a 100nm today, but we are still under sail and time is what we are rich on.
+We did not quite make a 100nm today, but we are still under sail, and time is what we are rich on.

 Day 3 – collision with a flying fish

-At ten o’clock we got our first squall.
-I was on watch and had seen it coming for a while so our headsail was already reefed to the size of a pair of speedos.
+At ten o’clock, we got our first squall.
+I was on watch and had seen it coming for a while, so our headsail was already reefed to the size of a pair of speedos.
 My overcaution is a result of many experiences with vicious squalls.
 I have stopped taking chances and sometimes reef at the sight of a seabird.
 Am I paranoid?
 Well, a little paranoia has often turned out to spare the boat much damage.

 I managed to cook a Massaman curry with all our leftover vegetables.
 This has to last for the rest of the trip.
 Unfortunately, I found it rather terrible, and I am dreading having to eat it four times.
+I also found a dead flying fish on the foredeck.
+What glum irony for a fish to die in a flying accident.

 Dry flying fish from the deck